Five Islands Village, Antigua & Barbuda

 If you are thinking about moving to Five Islands Village, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Five Islands Village can vary greatly depending on the type and size of the property.
 However, generally, the cost of a standard family home can range from moderately priced to very expensive, with luxury villas and beachfront properties reaching into the millions.
 It's important to note that prices can fluctuate based on market conditions and other factors.
-For the most accurate information, it's recommended to check with local real estate agencies or property listings," wrote a member in Five Islands Village.
+For the most accurate information, it's recommended to check with local real estate agencies or property listings," wrote one member in Five Islands Village.

 What should I bring when moving to Five Islands Village?